alb-i986/phplist-plugin-mailtolist/README.md

 1. Clone this repo
 2. Copy everything under mail2listv2/ to $PLUGIN_ROOTDIR
 3. Edit mailtolist/get_email.class.php with your values for the parameters $attach_url and $file_path
-4. Open your favourite browser and go to http://$HOST/lists/admin/?pi=mailtolist&page=main
+4. Open your favourite browser and go to http://$HOST/lists/admin/?pi=mailtolist&page=main or select from the menu "Config", "Mail2list Plugin"
 5. Configure mailtolist (see [1])